RichRavenM/RichM-nc-news/README.md

 <br>

 In order to connect to your databases, please add two .env files.
-First, a .env.development for creating your main database, and then .env.test for creating your test database.
+First, a .env.development for creating your main database, and then a .env.test for creating your test database.

 In each of these files, include the following code: